 I also work as an English consultant for Angkriz, an English language tutorial academy in Bangkok, and have helped create course material, filmed a number of online courses and written two books: Monkey Business, a guide to selected English idioms, and Din and Dan, a short novel for teenagers using essential vocab that will be on sale soon.
 You can buy books and online courses via the school’s online shop.

 A couple of press quotes about my theatre work.

 ...engrossingly complex and starkly beautiful… Its vision of communities founded on myths as fundamental and sustaining as the land is vividly reflected in director/designer Paul Burgess’s stunning set… Its un-showy cast bring to life with powerful immediacy the stories of those not able to speak for themselves, full of hurt, loss and hope. – Time Out on A Place at the Table

 As much an installation as a theatre show, it’s a meditation on how ideas of the self are pieced together in a society where many of the social definitions of identity are fragmenting. …a serious, true and compassionate feeling for the human condition in the image-driven age of Big Brother; and a deep musicality about the expression of that feeling that finally becomes irresistible. – The Scotsman on Selfish

-And you can get in touch here:
+You can get in touch with me here: